-9. Send personalized texts to individual team members or groups to drive employee engagement and retention.
+9. Send personalized text message employee communications to individual team members to drive employee engagement and retention.

 - “Hey John, I just wanted to check in with you and see how things are going on your team.
 How can I help?”

 - “Team, thank you for all of your hard work on this project!
 We couldn’t have done it without you.”

 10. Text employees with news about promotions, new roles or responsibilities, or opportunities for career development with a CEO message to employees.